gbv/jskos-php/README.md

 **jskos** is a PHP library for easy processing of knowledge organization systems (KOS) as classifications, thesauri, and authority files given in [JSKOS data format](http://gbv.github.io/jskos/).
 JSKOS is a JSON format based on [Simple Knowledge Organisation System (SKOS)](http://www.w3.org/TR/skos-reference).

+# Requirements

+JSKOS-PHP works with PHP 5.6 or above.
+No additional libraries are required.

 # Installation

 ## With composer